-Primary Service

-Area (PSA): The site is inside the PSA and served by public water and sewer.
+Primary Service Area (PSA): The site is inside the PSA and served by public water and sewer.

-Public Utility
+Public Utility Proffers:

-Proffers: Cash Contribution: For each non-affordable unit a cash contribution of \$630 is proffered.

-Water Conservation: Water conservation measures will be developed and submitted to the proposed.
-It should be noted that with other recent residential proposals, a per unit cash contribution has been proffered to help offset the costs of water supply facilities.
-However, as with affordable proposals at Michelle Point, Longhill Grove, The Station at Norge and Pocahontas Square, the applicant has maintained that such a contribution for any affordable units would impair the ability to provide these units at the affordable rents proposed and no cash contribution was offered for the affordable units.
+- Cash Contribution: For each non-affordable unit, a cash contribution of \$630 is proffered. - Water Conservation: Water conservation measures will be developed and submitted to the JCSA for review and approval prior to any site plan approval. - JCSA Comments: The JCSA has reviewed the proposal and concurs with the proffers and master plan as proposed.
+It should be noted that with other recent residential proposals, a per-unit cash contribution has been proffered to help offset the costs of water supply facilities.
+However, as with affordable proposals at Michelle Point, Longhill Grove, The Station at Norge, and Pocahontas Square, the applicant has maintained that such a contribution for any affordable units would impair the ability to provide these units at the affordable rents proposed and no cash contribution was offered for the affordable units.
 Based on other public benefits provided by this proposal, staff concurs with this statement and recommends acceptance of the proffers, as currently proposed.